-An unsecured credit card (or normal credit card) is a revolving loan which you (should) make payments on every month.
+Unsecured credit cards is a revolving loan which you (should) make payments on every month.
 It will have minimum payments due, but since the minimum payment is so small, if you pay only the minimum payment you are on the road to bankruptcy.
-Unsecured credit cards do report both positive and negative reports to the credit bureaus, so they are great at building credit.
+Unsecured cards do report both positive and negative reports to the bureaus, so they are great at building credit.

-How do I use Unsecured and Secured Credit Cards?
+How do I use Unsecured and Secured Cards?

-With all available credit, especially with credit cards, it is best not to carry more than 30% on any card.
-Credit scores are built on not just reported payments, but a low debt to credit ratio.
-You want to pay the credit cards each month, and make sure they don’t get out of hand.
+It is best not to carry more than 30% on any card.
+Scores are built on not just reported payments, but a low debt to credit ratio.
+You want to pay the cards each month, and make sure they don’t get out of hand.

-You do not need to use your credit cards to help establish good credit.
-While the use of the cards is important, and they may close your account if inactive, using your cards is not necessary.
+You do not need to use your plastic to help establish good credit.
+While the use of them is important, they may close your account if inactive.
 If not used it will show a 0 balance and on time payments.
-Store the cards away, or cut them up if you can’t trust yourself not to go over the 30% make missed payments, or let your debt get out of hand.
+Store the plastic away, or cut them up if you can’t trust yourself not to go over the 30% make missed payments, or let your debt get out of hand.

 Credit Cards to Avoid!

-Premier Credit Cards – (Possibly the worst of the worst)
+- Premier – (Possibly the worst of the worst)

-Synchrony Bank (many, many “store” cards are Synchrony Bank Cards)
+- Synchrony Bank (many, many “store” cards are Synchrony Bank)

-ANY CREDIT CARD THAT WORKS IN JUST ONE CHAIN OF STORES.
+- ANY THAT WORKS IN JUST ONE CHAIN OF STORES